Low-energy unphysical saddle in polynomial molecular potentials: Non-perturbative evaluation of the Green function.

 \section{Non-perturbative evaluation of the Green function.}

-We present a general procedure, inspired to Ref.~\onlinecite{Stuchebrukhov93} and there indicated as ``tiers method'', for the non-perturbative evaluation of the eigenvalues and spectral weights of a Hamiltonian decomposed as $H=H_0+V$.
-It is assumed that the eigenvectors of $H_0$ are well characterized and that the matrix elements of $V$ are easy to compute and link any eigenstate of $H_0$ with a finite (not too large) number of other eigenstates.
-For definiteness, we consider the problem at hand of the vibrational levels in a polynomial potential (\ref{Taylor}).
-The term $H_0=\sum \hbar\omega_i (a_i^\dagger a_i+1/2)$ describes $d$ independent oscillators, with eigenvectors $|{\bf v}\rangle =|v_1,v_2,\ldots, v_d\rangle$ that specify the occupation numbers of the $d$ oscillators. $V$ is the anharmonic part of the potential, $V^{\rm anhar}$.
+We present a general procedure, inspired to Ref.~\cite{Stuchebrukhov93} and there indicated as ``tiers method'', for the non-perturbative evaluation of the eigenvalues and spectral weights of a Hamiltonian decomposed as $H=H_0+H'$.
+For definiteness, we consider the problem at hand: $H_0=\sum \hbar\omega_b (a_b^\dagger a_b+1/2)$ describes $d$ independent oscillators, with eigenvectors $|{\bf v}\rangle =|v_1,v_2,\ldots, v_d\rangle$, $H'$ is the anharmonic part of the potential (\ref{Taylor}).